echo-devim/slingswarm/README.md

 Now assign it a shortcut key, such as CTRL+SPACE.

 ## Changelog
+1.0
-1.1 - Removed libunique dependency (Wayland compatibility) 1.0 - Ported Slingscold to GTK3 + several improvements and bug fixes
+* Removed libunique dependency (Wayland compatibility)
+* Several code improvements and bug fixes
+* Ported Slingscold to GTK3